dustinlennon/custom-iso/README.md

 Create a custom ISO Ubuntu image that works over wireless?
 Oddly difficult.
 One needs to navigate autoinstall, netplan, and cloud-init configurations.
 Using DHCP incurs additional complexity, requiring discovery via multicast dns (mdns).

 This solution provides machinery that dynamically generates a netplan configuration as well as supporting systemd-resolved and systemd-network files.
-The result is a system accessible via authorized keys, simply 'ssh ubuntu@host.local'
+The result is a system accessible via authorized keys, simply `ssh ubuntu@host.local`

 ## up and running